 After Concrete Crown Chimney Repair

 Here is the new concrete crown.
-We also reset one brick on the corner and tuck pointed the 3rd course below the crown with a pitch to allow water to run off instead of sitting on the bricks.
-The roof was cleaned and washed afterwards.
+We also reset one brick on the corner and tuck pointed the 3rd course below the crown with a pitch to allow water to run off instead of sitting on the blocks.
+The roof was cleaned and washed afterward.